ssjshields/archetype-counter/.github/README.md

 ### How can I report a bug?
 > Before creating a report, check [expectations](https://github.com/ssjshields/archetype-counter/tree/development#expectations) and [the existing issues](https://github.com/ssjshields/archetype-counter/issues)

-> Open the Debug and Imagemagick folders from the Debug submenu, attach the `.png` and `.txt` files
+> Open the Debug and Imagemagick folders from the Debug submenu, attach the `.bmp` and `.txt` files

 &nbsp;
 # Disclaimer